 - Have a bachelor’s degree or higher from a regionally accredited college or university where English is the only language of instruction.

 - Test score less than Pacific's minimum requirement

 - Institutional TOEFL score from any school except Pacific University

 - Completion of an English as a Second Language (ESL) program at any school

-- An associate degrees from a community college in the United States
+- An associate degree from a community college in the United States